Last Updated on January 18, 2026 by Denise Leo

 How Many Vaccinations do Puppies Need?

-Why Puppies require so many Boosters
+Why do Puppies require so many Boosters?

 Because it’s impossible to gauge the level and protection ability of maternal antibodies, having a puppy booster shots schedule is a wise and safe precaution instead of potentially putting your puppy’s life at risk.